kjaglo/Battleship/README.md

 # Battleship

-Game implemented from scratch in plain JavaScript, CSS, HTML.
+This Battleship game is implemented from scratch using plain JavaScript and follows object-oriented programming (OOP) patterns.

 ## Description